MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 If you disable or do not configure this policy, the default behaviors will be used.

 If any of the following policies are configured, this policy has no effect:
-1. No auto-restart with logged on users for scheduled automatic updates installations
+1. No autorestart with logged on users for scheduled automatic updates installations
 2. Always automatically restart at scheduled time
-3. Specify deadline before auto-restart for update installation
+3. Specify deadline before autorestart for update installation

 <!--/Description-->
 <!--ADMXMapped-->